SamAlex001/tickify-pub/README.md

 ## Features

-- Add, complete, and delete tasks
+- ``Add, Complete, and Delete Tasks`` – Create new tasks, mark them as done, or remove them anytime.
-- Set priorities (High, Medium, Low)
+- ``Set Priorities`` – Categorize tasks as High, Medium, or Low to focus on what matters most.
-- Assign tasks to days of the week
+- ``Assign Tasks to Days`` – Plan your week by assigning tasks to specific days.
-- Set due dates and track overdue tasks
+- ``Set Due Dates`` – Stay on schedule and automatically track overdue tasks.
-- Filter and sort tasks by priority, day, due date, and title
+- ``Filter & Sort`` – Quickly organize tasks by priority, day, due date, or title.
-- Persistent storage using localStorage
+- ``Persistent Storage`` – All tasks are saved in your browser’s localStorage, so your progress is never lost.
-- Responsive and accessible UI
+- ``Responsive & Accessible`` – Use Tickify seamlessly across devices with a clean, user-friendly interface.

 ### Upcoming Features
 - ``Smart Task Management``: Organize tasks with due dates, priorities, subtasks, tags, attachments, and recurring schedules.